The Morse-Smale Property of the Thurston Spine: Definitions and conventions

-As $\mathcal{P}_{g}$ can be triangulated, the tangent cone of $\mathcal{P}_{g}$ and the $\epsilon$-tangent cone at a point $p$ can be defined analogously.
-When $p$ is on the boundary of more than one simplex, the tangent cone is the union of the tangent cones of the simplices with $p$ on the boundary, similarly for the unit tangent cone and $\epsilon$-tangent cone.
+As $\mathcal{P}_{g}$ can be triangulated, the tangent cone of $\mathcal{P}_{g}$ at a point $x$ can be defined analogously.
+When $x$ is on the boundary of more than one simplex of $\mathcal{P}_{g}$, the tangent cone is the union of the tangent cones of the simplices with $x$ on the boundary.
 Tangent cones of strata are defined analogously.
-For a triangulation compatible with the stratification, the tangent cone to $\mathrm{Sys}(C)$ at $p$ is the union of the tangent cones of the simplices with interior contained in $\mathrm{Sys}(C)$ with $p$ on the boundary, similarly for the unit tangent cone and $\epsilon$-tangent cone. \\
+For a triangulation compatible with the stratification, the tangent cone to $\mathrm{Sys}(C)$ at $x$ is the union of the tangent cones of the simplices with interior contained in $\mathrm{Sys}(C)$ with $x$ on the boundary.

 Since $f_{\mathrm{sys}}$ is only piecewise smooth, it does not have a gradient at every point.
-The level set of $f_{\mathrm{sys}}$ is a locally finite intersection of level sets of curves in $\mathcal{T}_{g}$.
-On a neighbourhood of $x\in \mathcal{T}_{g}$ at which $C$ is the set of systoles, by local finiteness the level set of $f_{sys}$ passing through $x$ lies on the boundary of the intersection $I(C,x)$ of $\{L(c)_{\geq f_{\mathrm{sys}}(x)} \ |\ c\in C\}$.
-Each of these sublevel sets is linear with respect to some set of Fenchel-Nielsen coordinates, but as the systoles can intersect, $I(C,x)$ is not always an intersection of linear half-spaces.
-Nevertheless, it is possible to define a tangent cone in the same way as for a polyhedron, and the \textit{cone of increase} of $f_{\mathrm{sys}}$ at a point $x$ is defined to be the tangent cone of $I(C,x)$.\\
+The level sets of $f_{\mathrm{sys}}$ are a locally finite intersection of level sets of curves in $\mathcal{T}_{g}$.
+On a neighbourhood of $x\in \mathcal{T}_{g}$ at which $C$ is the set of systoles, by local finiteness the level set of $f_{\mathrm{sys}}$ passing through $x$ lies on the boundary of the intersection $I(C,x)$ defined as follows $ I(C,x):=\bigcap_{c\in C}L(c)_{\geq f_{\mathrm{sys}}(x)}$.
+Each of these sublevel sets is linear with respect to some set of Fenchel--Nielsen coordinates, but as the systoles can intersect, $I(C,x)$ is not always an intersection of half-spaces linear with respect to the same set of coordinates.
+Nevertheless, it is possible to define a tangent cone in the same way as for a polyhedron, and the \textit{cone of increase} of $f_{\mathrm{sys}}$ at a point $x$ is defined to be the tangent cone of $I(C,x)$.

-The cone of increase of $f_{\mathrm{sys}}$ will be called \textit{full} if it has dimension equal to that of $\mathcal{T}_{g}$, namely $6g-6$.
+The cone of increase of $f_{\mathrm{sys}}$ will be called \textit{full} if it has dimension equal to that of $\mathcal{T}_{g}$, namely~${6g-6}$.
 Since $f_{\mathrm{sys}}$ is only a topological, but not smooth, Morse function, it is possible that there exist regular points at which the cone of increase of $f_{\mathrm{sys}}$ is not full.
-If $p$ is one such point, then $f_{\mathrm{sys}}$ can increase away from $x$ to at most second order.
+If $x$ is one such point, then $f_{\mathrm{sys}}$ can increase away from $x$ to at most second order.
 Following Schmutz, these points will be called \textit{boundary points of }$f_{\mathrm{sys}}$.
-An alternative definition will be given in Section \ref{SchmutzSection}, and these points will be studied in Section \ref{criticalstructure}.\\
+It was shown in \cite{SchmutzMorse} that the set of critical and boundary points of $f_{\mathrm{sys}}$ are a discrete subset of $\mathcal{P}_{g}$.
+An alternative definition will be given in Section \ref{SchmutzSection}, and these points will be studied in Section \ref{criticalstructure}.